golfbettingsystem/golfbettingsystem.github.io/source/_posts/2015-07-16-picks-open-championship-2015.markdown

 For this week, we chose Dustin Johnson as the player who will be among the Top5.

-Its history in this tournament shows he likes to play here and will surely make a great game.
+Its history in this tournament shows, he likes to play here and will surely make a great game.